Master of Science in Geology

 Students seeking the Master of Science degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies, as well as the following particular requirements set forth by the Harold Hamm School of Geology and Geological Engineering:

-1. Students must complete a program of study that includes a minimum of 30 credit hours, including the credits granted for the thesis and the research leading to the thesis.
+- Students must complete a program of study that includes a minimum of 30 credit hours, including 4 to 6 credits specifically earned through taking GEOL 998 Thesis.

-2. At least 15 credit hours must be for classes at or above the 500-level.
+- At least 15 credit hours must be from classes at or above the 500-level.

-5. Up to 12 credit hours of 300-400 level coursework in geology may be taken for graduate credit.
+- Up to 12 credit hours of 300 and/or 400 level coursework in Geology may be taken for graduate credit.

-The time normally needed to complete the requirements for the master’s degree in geology is about two years of full-time work.
-Students with graduate teaching or research assistantships may need more time.
+The time normally needed to complete the requirements for the Master’s degree in Geology is about two years of full-time work.
+Students with graduate teaching assistantships may need more time.